ThienVo123/Barracuda-template-for-zabbix/README.md

 # Barracuda-template-for-zabbix
-Barracuda Firewall template for zabbix
+Barracuda Firewall template for zabbix 4 and 5